The Art of Engagement – Inspiring People, Creating Change, and Making a Difference

 In many cases, boosting employee morale, job satisfaction, and loyalty materializes once you get people engaged with their heads, hearts, and hands in the organization.
 That isn’t something an organization can just “turn on.”
 The good news is there are four key concepts that contribute to employee engagement, and if businesses can help people connect them to their jobs, they’ll see a significant lift in employee contributions and productivity.

-Jim Haudan recently spoke at a TEDxBGSU event where he explained how organizations can inspire people, create change, and make a difference, addressing these four roots of engagement.
+Jim Haudan spoke at a TEDxBGSU event where he explained how organizations can inspire people, create change, and make a difference, addressing these four roots of engagement.